gristlabs/grist-help/help/access-rules.md

 multiple rows across many tables.
 They can be used in [User attribute tables](#user-attribute-tables).
 And the data they give access to can be within tables, cards, card lists, charts, and custom widgets.

+Check out [another example](https://support.getgrist.com/examples/2021-04-link-keys/) to deepen your understanding of link keys even more.

 ## Access rule conditions